 There has been a great debate about whether or not Young Living MLM is a pyramid scheme.
 Furthermore, I found a handful of lawsuits against the company’s business model.

-But before I can actually say whether Young Living is a pyramid scheme or not, it’s critical to understand what a pyramid scheme is.
+However, before I can determine whether Young Living is a pyramid scheme or not, it’s critical to understand what a pyramid scheme actually is.

 What Is a Pyramid Scheme?